matrix-org/synapse/docs/development/synapse_architecture/cancellation.md

 # Cancellation
 Sometimes, requests take a long time to service and clients disconnect before Synapse produces a response.
-To avoid wasting resources, Synapse can cancel request processing for select endpoints with the `@cancelled` decorator.
+To avoid wasting resources, Synapse can cancel request processing for select endpoints marked with the `@cancellable` decorator.

 Synapse makes use of Twisted's `Deferred.cancel()` feature to make cancellation work.